375-351-Great Vocals

 Writer/Composer: Carly Simon (1971)

 What a song!
 What a delivery!
 What a unique voice!
-She became one of the great singer/songwriters of the 1970s with her contralto voice with a playlist including American Pop / Folk / Rock.
+She became one of the great singer / songwriters of the 1970s with her contralto voice with a playlist which included American Pop / Folk / Rock.
 Her voice has been described as “hauntingly beautiful with a multifaceted musical style,” and she demonstrates that here with an uncanny ability to achieve unforgettable story songs.
 She moves within her motif with an amazing 3-octave range to surprise, tempt, and influence other singers, and her fans.
+Among her cherished hits are You’re So Vain, Mockingbird with James Taylor and You Belong to Me.
 This song is about the uncertainties of a new relationship—which way will it go?
 Come along for the ride…Riveting, and Mesmerizing!

 358. ON THE RADIO “Foxes” (1980)